-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) Asst.
-Administrative Coordinator, Technology Acquisition Services Network and Systems Administrator 4.
-Continue to participate in statewide/national technology meetings / conferences / conversations as appropriate and related to regional and statewide goals for data management through groups like the Regional Information Center Directors and their subcommittees, NYS TC Technology Committee, NYS Broadband Technology Committee, etc Ongoing through July 2016 Director, Regional Information Center Administrative Coordinator, Financial and District Services Network and Systems Administrator In Progress 5.
-Pursue various grant opportunities related to the development / implementation of new technology tools and strategies for school districts across the region as desired and appropriate as relates to data management and integration Ongoing through July 2016 Director, Regional Information Center Administrative Coordinator, Financial and District Services Asst.
-Administrative Coordinator, Technology Acquisition Services Network and Systems Administrator In Progress
+AC CTIVITIES VITIES Target Date for Completion Status/Outcome (include dates - mm/dd/yy) 4.
+Continue to participate in statewide/national technology meetings / conferences / conversations as appropriate and related to regional and statewide goals for data management through groups like the Regional Information Center Directors and their sub- committees, NYS TC Technology Committee, NYS Broadband Technology Committee, etc. Ongoing through July 2016 Director, Regional Information Center RIC Administrators EISS / SDS Administrators In Progress 5.
+Pursue various grant opportunities related to the development / implementation of new technology tools and strategies for school districts across the region as desired and appropriate as relates to data management and integration Ongoing through July 2016 Director, Regional Information Center RIC Administrators In Progress i3 Grant Proposal in progress - pending October 2011 Award

-- Personnel

-- o Additional FTE's may be needed to support various new service programs as they are defined/developed for district participation

-- Facilities

-- Additional work space may be needed at Sherwood ISC to accommodate additional staff to support new programs as they

-are introduced and gain participation

-- Time

-- o Compliance with state and/or federal regulations relative to any new technologies could be inhibited by the resource capacity of the RIC and/or school districts to take on additional responsibilities
+- Personnel - Additional FTE's may be needed to support various new service programs as they are defined/developed for district participation - Facilities - Additional work space may be needed at Sherwood ISC to accommodate additional staff to support new programs as they are introduced and gain participation - Time - Compliance with state and/or federal regulations relative to any new technologies could be inhibited by the resource capacity of the RIC and/or school districts to take on additional responsibilities

-Related Operational Action Plan VIII.E: K-12 Data Integration and Management
+Eastern Suffolk BOCES Related Operational Action Plan VIII.E: K-12 Data Integration and Management

-- Funding - Revenue from district participation in RIC services - o Additional funding from grant opportunities may be sought as appropriate for larger scale projects/implementations
+- Funding - o Revenue from district participation in RIC services - o Additional funding from grant opportunities may be sought as appropriate for larger scale projects/implementations